-- 2. Continue the implementation of the recommendations that the consultant prepared, 2014 ADA Certification and Eligibility Process, Demand Management Project.
+- 1. Continue the implementation of the consultant prepared 2021 Human Services Public Transit Coordinated Plan, which included to using a bilingual Mobility Coordinator to bridge the gap between current public transit service providers, human service agencies, social service agencies and the senior citizen and disabled communities of Imperial County. - 2.
+Continue the implementation of the recommendations that the consultant prepared, 2014 ADA Certification and Eligibility Process, Demand Management Project.
 This includes the eligibility and certification process for the Americans with disabilities paratransit service known as IVT Access. - 3.
 Continue to promote, facilitate, educate, and help streamline transition between transportation services particularly for seniors and people with disabilities including scheduling mobility training.

-The ICTC Management Committee met on December 8, 2021 and forwards this item to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval after public comment, if any: